 PASCAL GOETGHELUCK / SCIENCE PHOTO LIBRARY PASCAL GOETGHELUCK / SCIENCE PHOTO LIBRARY

 Nile crocodile, skin examination.
-Veterinarian injecting an anaesthetic into a young Nile crocodile (Crocodylus niloticus).
-Tests will be carried out on its blood and bony scales (osteoderms).
+The exposed patch (centre, red) is where a bony scale (osteoderm) has been removed for testing.
+Tests will also be carried out on the crocodile's blood.
 This carnivorous predator reaches lengths of over six metres when fully grown.
 It inhabits tropical and subtropical areas of Africa, near swamps, lakes and rivers.
 The young grow from 30 centimetres to 1.2 metres in length over two years, before leaving the nest area.
-At left is Samuel Martin, director of La Ferme aux Crocodiles (founded 1994), a crocodile farm and research centre at Pierrelatte in southern France.
+This examination is being carried out at La Ferme aux Crocodiles (founded 1994), a crocodile farm and research centre at Pierrelatte in southern France.
 Photographed in 2011.

 Model release not required.
 Property release not required.